anaghaprakash5/FIFA-World-Cup-2022/README.md

 # FIFA-World-Cup-2022-SQL

-Used SQL to organize large sets of football data including game results, player info, and stats.
+This SQL project is structured to facilitate data extraction on tournament insights, such as top-scoring players, team performance in various stages and team statistics for the 2022 World Cup.